 TOTAL PRICE: Complete the form to calculate price

-Yendebabo has two single room beachside private bungalows.
-All have verandahs and bedrooms equipped with mattresses with covers, pillows and mosquito nets.
+Yendebabo Homestay offers two private beach bungalows.
+Bedrooms are equipped with mattresses with covers, pillows and mosquito nets.
 Bungalow verandahs have panoramic ocean views.
 Seating and a small table are provided.

-Guests staying in the traditional bungalows share a bathroom shelter which has a dip mandi bathroom and western style toilet in separate rooms.
+Guests share a bathroom shelter which has a dip mandi bathroom and western style toilet in separate rooms.

 Meals are served for all guests at Yendebabo’s beachside dining shelter.
 Drinking water, tea and coffee are always available there.
 In addition to the long table and bench seating found at most homestays, Yendebabo Homestay also has a refrigerator for cold drinks!

 In addition to the dining shelter and bungalow verandahs, Yendebabo has shady beachside seating and a hammock for relaxation.

 Yendebabo has good cell phone reception and lighting and electricity is supplied at night by a generator.

 Basic supplies are available at Friwen village, which is about ten minutes away by boat.